IATI/ckanext-iati/README.txt

 (Solr is a requirement but also available in packaged form).

+You probably also want to install the ckanext-solr and ckanext-wordpresser packages.
+See their respective documentation for install notes.

 2) Copy or symlink the modified Solr schema.xml into the Solr core ´´conf/´´ directory, remove any existing index and restart Solr.